Originally Posted on AllBusiness.

 And yet, losing focus has happened to us all at one point or another, hasn’t it?
 I know it has for me—at times I’ve had my attention stolen by things that didn’t serve the greater good of my marketing business.

 Maybe I took on a client in an industry that required more research and work than the core industries we focus on.
 Or maybe I decided to start doing more public speaking, even though it made me uncomfortable and didn’t really bring me new business.

 Whatever the distraction was, it usually took me away from the original objectives I had for my business.
 So what do we do when, as entrepreneurs, we see something shiny that derails us?

 Acknowledge the tangent

 Not all veering off course is a bad thing.
 Because he was thrown off course, Columbus ended up discovering an entirely new continent (though many will argue that it had already “been discovered” by those living here—but I digress).
-Always ignoring those tangential things that “come up” could mean you miss out on a great business opportunity, so be open minded.
+Always ignoring those tangential things that “come up” when losing focus could mean you miss out on a great business opportunity, so be open-minded.

 Sometimes tangents are just that: a temporary break from the norm.
 There’s nothing wrong with mixing things up from time to time.
 In fact, doing so can make you more think more creatively about your other projects.
 So don’t put blinders on to other opportunities that might arise.